Andělská Hora (Bruntál District): Administrative division

+Etymology

+The name Andělská Hora means 'angel mountain' in Czech.

 Geography

 Andělská Hora is located about 9 km northwest of Bruntál and 52 km north of Olomouc.
 It lies in the Hrubý Jeseník mountain range.
 The highest point is the mountain Vysoká hora at 1031 m above sea level.

 History

 Andělská Hora was founded in 1540 as a mining town.
 In 1553 it received a mining register and in 1556 it was furnished with all necessary permissions for mining by Jan the Elder of Vrbno and Bruntál.
-After the Thirty Years' War the town was given to the Teutonic Order which owned it until 1639.
+After the Thirty Years' War, the town was given to the Teutonic Order, which owned it until 1639.

-According to the Austrian census of 1910 the village had 1,789 inhabitants, 1,767 (99.7%) were German-speaking.
+According to the Austro-Hungarian census of 1910, the village had 1,789 inhabitants, 1,767 (99.7%) were German-speaking.
 Most populous religious group were Roman Catholics with 1,761 (98.4%).

 Transport

 There are no railways or major roads passing through the municipality.